 What are the stages in Git?

-There are total of 4 stages in Git
+There are a total of 4 stages in Git

-• Workspace:- It is the place where we can create files physically and modify.
-Being a Git user, we work in this work space.
+- Workspace: This is the place where we can physically create and modify files.
+As Git users, we work in this space.

-• Staging area/Indexing area:- In this area, Git takes a snapshot for every version.
-It is a buffer zone between workspace and local repository.
+- Staging area/Indexing area: In this area, Git takes a snapshot for every version.
+It is a buffer zone between the workspace and the local repository.
 We can’t see this region because it is virtual.

-• Local repository:- It is the place where Git stores all commit locally.
-It is a hidden directory so that no one can delete it accidentally.
-Every commit will have unique commit ID.
+- Local repository: This is where Git stores all commits locally.
+It is a hidden directory so that no one can accidentally delete it.
+Every commit has a unique commit ID.

 What is the common branching strategy in Git?